jeka-dev/jeka/README.md

   Say goodbye to learning legacy build tools and grappling with JDKs when starting with Java.

-  Write directly Java code that can be built and executed from anywhere with minimal or zero setup.
+  Write Java code and execute it directly from anywhere, with minimal or zero setup.

 - **Centralize build logic**

-  Define project build and CI/CD logic in one place, and reuse accross all your organization.
+  Define project build and CI/CD logic in one place, and reuse across all your organization.

 ## Examples